ZachisGit/LearningFromHumanPreferences/README.md

 # IconCreator
-Merges multiple input images to one icon, by scaling them to specified sizes.
+Merges multiple input images to one .ico file, by scaling them to specified sizes.